sparisi/gym_minatar/README.md

 <p>
 Second channel of <b>Asterix</b> observation.
 It's like Freeway's, but it only encodes enemies (treasures are encoded in the third channel).
-In this case, the initial lowest speed is -2 (entities take two timesteps to move once), so intermediate trail values are 1/3 and 2/3 (3/3 is for when the entity is about to move).
+In this case, the slowest speed is -2 (entities take two timesteps to move once).
-Also, note that entities that just spawned don't have a trail yet (fifth and sixth enemy).
+Also, note that entities that just spawned don't have a trail yet (fourth and fifth enemy).
 </p>

 <table>